-"I'd be sitting there as he'd be telling hilarious jokes at the introduction of say a charity event and I'd be thinking 'should I laugh, shouldn't I laugh, this is a very warped and strange thing'."'Misogyny and hatred'
+"I'd be sitting there as he'd be telling hilarious jokes at the introduction of say a charity event and I'd be thinking 'should I laugh, shouldn't I laugh, this is a very warped and strange thing'."

 The revelation comes as singer Linda Nolan told the Sunday Mirror Harris groped her and kissed the back of her neck when she was 15.